jarlab-dev/superklee/README-1st.txt

 README-1st.txt

 # ------------------------------------------------------
-# 2 - LLVM Libraries Build
+# 2 - LLVM Libraries Build (sources cloned llvm.org)
 # ------------------------------------------------------
 # LLVM - Compiler-Rt and Clang have been all placed in
 # superklee project root directory (not as specified by
 # llvm documentation, then they have to be build each on
 # its own)

-# LLVM - Compiler-Rt : it was executed the install
+# LLVM: it was executed the install
 # command, path for install is /usr/local/bin

-> tar -xvf
-> tar -xvf
+> tar -xvf llvm-3.8.0.src.tar.xz

 > mkdir llmv_build
 > mkdir compiler-rt-build